RATE OF UNINSURED REMAINS RELATIVELY STEADY

 Individuals who have health insurance and a usual source of care are more likely to seek routine health care and take advantage of preventative health screening services than those without such coverage.
 The result is a healthier population and more cost-effective health care.
 Delaying or not receiving needed medical care may result in more serious illness, increased complications, and longer hospital stays.
 With the implementation of the Affordable Care Act (ACA), more people are receiving access to health care; however, a regional shortage of doctors, particularly primary care physicians, may restrict timely access to care.
-This indicator measures the percentage of residents without health insurance coverage, the number of residents per primary care physician, and whether residents have a usual source of care or delayed care.
-Also shown is Medi-Cal enrollment.
+This indicator measures the percentage of residents without health insurance coverage, the number of residents per primary care physician, and whether residents have a usual source of care or delayed care and Medi-Cal enrollment.

 TREND